Exchange is the moment where the property legally changes hands. Up until this point, both buyer or seller can back out of the sale.

-So, what happens between exchange and completion?
+So, what happens between exchange of contracts and completion?
 Here’s a handy guide to help the process go as smoothly as possible.

 Therefore, prior to exchange, buyers should already have organised a property survey to ensure there are no hidden surprises that could impact your enjoyment of living there.